 - Access to exclusive support/ member groups

-The more value you offer, perhaps in terms of time or the approval of a recognised awarding body can be the winning differentiating factor, particularly in the case of online courses which have lots of competition.
+It’s all about selling the value that your course offers.
+Everything from the length of the course to official accreditations can be the winning differentiating factor, particularly in the case of online courses which have lots of competition.
 Where many courses may cover similar content, the legitimacy of your course and the expertise you offer could make or break a sale.

 About the instructor